SGCCmaterials/SGCCcode/README.md

 # SGCCcode

-These codes are demos of our SGCC approach.
+These codes are the demos of our SGCC approach.
 The recommeded enviroment for our codes is Visaul Studio 2010 on a Windows PC.

 "HM_16.0_SGCC_416X240.zip" is for 416X240 sequences.